DharmaFactory/Singularity/FundamentalsOfElectronicWarfare.md

 Suggested use of this area, playing CTF and ARG games.
 What any [reasonable](https://github.com/devploit/awesome-ctf-resources) person does to unwind at the end of the world.
 Share [resources](https://github.com/devploit/awesome-ctf-resources), and remember It's dangerous to go alone!
 Take [this](https://github.com/JohnHammond/ctf-katana).

 Everything is [puzzling](https://www.puzzles.wiki/wiki/Puzzle_Solving_Resources) but that's ok, get a sip of tea enjoy the now.
-Puzzles might not destress you, or maybe these types of puzzles might not.
+Puzzles might not de-stress you, or maybe these types of puzzles might not.

 Sometimes we all just want some answers.